-Once that positivity was coursing through me I was on fire.
-I poured myself into my work, meditation, and my friendships.
-Things started working out so well for me career-wise and I hit a milestone I’d been aching for – validation not only by media, but by extension my friends, family, and most importantly, myself.
+Once that positivity was coursing through me, I was on fire.
+I poured myself into my work, meditation, and friendships.
+Things started working out so well for me career-wise and I hit a milestone I’d been aching for – validation not only by media, but also, by extension, my friends, family, and most importantly, myself.

 I remember sitting in Mozambique and thinking, this is really perfect.

 And then, for some reason that I can’t really identify, sitting in a hostel in Chilean Patagonia just a few months later, I was dissatisfied all over again.
 I worried that I’d gone too extreme in the other direction.

 Have I become someone who can’t let others in?
 Did I get too selfish to share anything or make any concessions?
 I shudder to admit that maybe I have.

 I know that I champion solo travel all the time because it really is the best way to get to know yourself but I start to wonder about that pesky law of diminishing returns, too.
 I mean, I’ve been doing it for almost four years now so aren’t I supposed to share it at some point?